giry-dev/mangrove-docs/docs/strat-lib/guides/howToUnlockLiquidity.md

 In the previous [smart offer tutorial](../getting-started/smart-offer.md), the offer we posted had to receive a transfer liquidity for it to succeed when taken.
 Now, we want instead to post the offer without transferring tokens from the admin to Mangrove or the `OfferMakerTutorial` (unlocked or %%reactive liquidity|reactive-liquidity%%).
 This way, the tokens are pulled just-in-time when the offer is taken and can thus be made available for other purposes (ex: generating extra yield in another DeFi protocol).

 :::info Note
-Since you are not committing your liquidity to your smart offer, you can post multiple offers with "unlocked liqudity".
+Since you are not committing your liquidity to your smart offer, you can post multiple offers with "unlocked liquidity".
 We call that [liquidity amplification](../../terms/amplified-liquidity.md).
 :::

 For this to work, we use a so-called %%router|router%%: it is a contract that can be used to route tokens from the admin to the `OfferMakerTutorial` when the offer is taken.<br />